 - Repair any broken or torn screens.

-- Keep your trees trimmed, and your bushes and vines thinned.
-Make sure trees are trimmed back from the house at least 4 feet.
+- Keep trees trimmed, and bushes and vines thinned.
+Make sure trees are pruned back from the house at least 4 feet.

 - Keep lids on garbage cans.